coralproject/talk/docs/README.md

 # Website

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

-## Installation
+### Installation

 First, you'll need to do at least one full build of Coral.
 In the root of the repository, peform the following.